Bitlancer/strings-documentation/README.md

 - [Troubleshooting](#troubleshooting)
   - [I can't login to a server](#i-cant-login-to-a-server)

+## Overview

+### Flexible Integration

+Strings integrates with Rackspace and (theoretically) OpenStack and uses Puppet, OpenLDAP, PowerDNS, and other open source tools to make launching, configuring, managing, and destroying servers a piece of cake.
+Automate package installation and configuration for almost anything, letting you and your Engineers focus on building and shipping code!

+### Central Authentication

+No more shell scripts to update and replace SSH keys.
+Control who can access your infrastructure and what permissions they have.
+The level of complexity is up to you!
+Manage users easily right from the (actually simple) web interface.

+### Automation

+Managing a lot of different configurations?
+Strings comes with out-of-the-box support for Apache, PHP, Tomcat, Java, Node.js, MySQL, MongoDB, Redis, RabbitMQ, and Postfix!
+We'll even train your Engineers on how to build integration themselves!

+### Maintain total control of your virtual machines and data

+Strings lets you keep things “in-house” while providing the automation you need and the support of whatever technical stack you’ve chosen to use.

+## Screenshots

+Want to see Strings in action?
+We've included some [great screenshots](/screenshots) as part of this repository.

+## Disclaimer

+Strings originally started as a product of Bitlancer and has since been converted to an open source project.
+Please keep this in mind when reviewing documentation, as there may be some legacy sales pitches and reference to a hosted service ;-) You will likely need our assistance setting Strings up and making it useful for your team.
+We're happy to help.

 ## Feedback & Contributions

-We welcome feedback and contributions from our users!
+We welcome feedback and contributions from the community!
 If you would like to contribute or leave feedback, please open an issue or issue a pull request with the edits or additions.

 ## Getting Started